 As we mentioned before, vitamin A and omega 3 are more bioavailable from animal-based sources.
-However, I don’t think this is a real issue either way as it is quite easy to get plenty of these nutrients on a carnivorous diet.
+However, I don’t think this is a real issue as it is quite easy to get plenty of these nutrients on a carnivorous diet from seafood.

 The effect of anti-nutrients on absorption

 Iron, calcium, and magnesium may be more bioavailable when there are no oxalates in the diet.
 Adequate iron is rarely a problem for someone eating adequate amounts of animal-based protein.
 Excess iron is often a problem in males.
 Shawn’s ferritin is within range but perhaps above optimal for males.

-Grains and legumes can contain lectins, glutens, and phytates that can affect the absorption of minerals like potassium and magnesium.
-Unfortunately, we don’t yet have enough data to calculate how much of the various nutrients are getting into your system from the food once you account for bioavailability.
+Grains and legumes contain lectins, glutens, and phytates that can affect the absorption of minerals like potassium and magnesium.
+Unfortunately, we don’t yet have data to calculate how much of the various nutrients are getting into your system from the food once you account for bioavailability.

 For many people, grains just aren’t worth it, especially if they have pre-existing digestive issues.
 I’m not sure, however, that the same principle applies to all vegetables.

 Essential nutrients we require less of when we eat less glucose

 There is some evidence to suggest that Vitamin C is not as much of a priority for someone with less glucose to process.
-There are examples of plenty of people surviving with minimal vitamin C on a zero carb diet.
+There are plenty of examples of people surviving with minimal vitamin C on a zero carb diet.

 Nutrients that there are is no deficiency testing for

 There are also a number of nutrients that are based on population average intakes rather than deficiency testing, such as manganese.

 Given that manganese is associated with carbohydrate metabolism, there may be a lesser requirement for people following a carnivorous diet.
-There may be limited use in chasing targets that are simply based on average intakes of people eating a typical western diet.
+There may be limited value chasing targets that are simply based on average intakes of people eating a typical western diet.